 Below is the academic and application information on the Ph.D. in Biostatistics program.
 If you are considering a career in Biostatistics or in applying to the program, please visit Why Study Biostatistics and Student and Alumni Spotlights for more information.

-The Ph.D. in Biostatistics, offered through the Division of Biostatistics in the Department of Public Health Sciences at the Miller School of Medicine, provides a flexible curriculum to cover the basics.
+The Ph.D. in Biostatistics, offered through the Division of Biostatistics in the Department of Public Health Sciences at the Miller School of Medicine, provides a comprehensive curriculum that covers both theoretical and computational aspects of Biostatistics.

 The Doctoral degree in Biostatistics degree is accredited by the Council on Education for Public Health (CEPH).